porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 ## type="password"

+Inputs with `type="password"` receive a toggle button to display the input's value in clear text.

 <Playground :markup="typePassword" :config="config"></Playground>

 ## type="search"

+Inputs with `type="search"` receive a decorative search icon when used outside a form.
+If the input contains a value, a clear button becomes visible.

 <Playground :markup="typeSearch" :config="config"></Playground>

 ## type="search" within form

+Inputs with `type="search"` receive a search submit button when within form.
+If the input contains a value, a clear button becomes visible.

 <Playground :markup="typeSearchWithinForm" :config="config"></Playground>

+## type="search" with locate action

+Inputs with `type="search"` that also have the `actionIcon="locate"` property, always show an action button, no matter if used within or outside a form.

+<Playground :markup="typeSearchWithLocateAction" :config="config"></Playground>

 ## Validation states